Advanced placement (AP) classes can help high schoolers gain admission into selective colleges.

 What Are AP Classes?

 The AP program — offered by the College Board — allows students to earn college credit for taking high school classes.
-Students can take AP classes in 38 areas, including English, the arts, history and social science, math and computer science, the sciences, and languages.
+Students can take AP classes in 38 areas, including English, social science, math, and various languages.
 At the end of the year, students take the relevant AP test for their subject, thereby earning college credit.
 However, not every school offers AP classes.

 Why Should You Take AP Classes?